Trialgamer/Trialgamer/README.md

     - Languages I use💻: **Java Script**, **HTML**, **CSS** and **Python (also pygame)**

-    - My contact📱: Disocrd servers for roblox games and of course the Muffin Group discord!
+    - My contact📱: Discord servers for roblox games and of course the Muffin Group discord!

     - Projects📓:  - yet-to-be-named-game: A simple 2d game in pygame from the @MuffinGroup